image description

 Couleur Chanvre

 We are conscious that our price level means that our products are not affordable for everyone and that is why we have been persistently working for several years to improve our modes of production, because lots of stages are still done by hand - in particular in the hemp sector - to lower our cost prices and therefore our retail prices.
+We have also introduced a organic cotton range, the price of this fibre being cheaper, which has allowed us to offer high quality products at more affordable prices.
+And we are still pursuing this avenue.

 Our sole objective is to make your daily life safer, better and softer with high quality fabrics, durable and elegant articles made in France with passion.